-Buoyed by the overwhelming warmth from hugging the nation’s heart, I returned to Kansas on April 3.
+Buoyed by the overwhelming warmth I felt hugging people at the nation’s heart in lebanon Kansas on valentines day, I returned to Kansas.

-There is a lot that I could write about the day but I think this social media post sums in up:
+There is a lot that I could write about the day but I think this social media post i wrote sums in up best:

 You see, Alok was a victim of shooting in a bar that left his best friend dead and another man injured and the reason why I came to Olathe, Kansas.